 • Developing Health Safety and Wellbeing Strategies & Interventions (20 Credits): Enable students to integrate conceptual frameworks, policies and approaches to intervention through the development of a multidisciplinary intervention on an identified occupational health, safety & wellbeing issue.

-To obtain the MSc, students must also complete a Dissertation (60 credits): Design, plan and undertake a piece of independent applied research, and present the findings.
+To obtain the MSc, students must also complete a Research Project (60 credits): Design, plan and undertake a piece of independent applied research, and present the findings.

 Employability & Careers

 The programme has been designed to meet the needs of a wide range of occupational health, safety and wellbeing practitioners, professionals and others working to achieve a more holistic approach to occupational health, safety and wellbeing management.
 The programme is aimed at anyone with an interest in developing, implementing, monitoring and evaluating health, safety and wellbeing strategies and interventions which encourage a proactive approach to improving employee engagement, health, safety and wellbeing.